simulationcraft/simc-addon/README.md

 comment below bag items in the text.
 WoW chat does have a character limit so the output may only contain the first 2-3 items that you link.

+FAQ
+===

+### What does "Temporarily unable to retrieve item name due to too much other addon activity" mean?

+Some addons that do big database updates can unintentionally cause problems for others.
+Usually it's completionist or transmog addons (All The Things, Can I Mog It, etc) that need to do a bunch of work on login and that can sometimes prevent the SimulationCraft addon from being able to show item names.

+If you run /simc again a bit later once the database updates are done, it should resolve the issue and show the item names in comments.
+You may need to run /simc a couple of times for the info to be available.

 Maintainers
 -----------